 Fingal Orienteers membership is drawn mainly from North Dublin city and county, Co.
 Meath and Co.
 Louth.
 Membership is open to everyone, whether they are interested in orienteering as an elite international sport, an adventure sport, or an excuse for a family day out in the woods and hills.

 Membership fee is €20 per family or per adult individual.
 The membership is now a once off fee, not an annual membership, since the TIO newsletter is no longer published and distributed to members.
 As a club member you get IOA membership, reduced fee at most events, and ability to enter the Irish Championships.
-Also the club usually pays for club relay team entries and subsidizes things like juniors travelling to international competitions, members attending orienteering related courses.
+Also the club usually pays for club relay team entries and subsidizes juniors travelling to international competitions and members attending orienteering related courses.
 There is a special membership of €10 for juniors who's parents are not members.
 Please contact any of the people listed here, or send us an email.